peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.Message RemoveHeader(
         int index);

-Removes a header field by index.Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+Removes a header field by index.Updates the ContentType and ContentDisposition properties if those eader fields have been modified by this method.

 <b>Parameters:</b>